Marilyn Whitley, MSN, RN, NE-BC, BCPA

 Marilyn is the CEO of Whitley Patient Advocates with her husband.
 As Patient/Family Centered Health Care Executive, she has the expert knowledge to take Patient Advocacy Role to an expert level.
 With over 25 years of experience in Health Care she is able to assess and support patients and families with ease to ensure they get the information they need to make the best health care decisions possible.

 Marilyn enjoys living on the Crystal Coast where she lives with her husband and 2 boys.
 In her spare time, you can find her with her family probably on the boat or on a beach.
+Additionally, Marilyn serves on the Carteret County Aging Planning Board as an expert board member.

 In the early 1990’s Marilyn entered the field of health care to provide care and advocacy for others as a nurse.
 Moving from Newfoundland Canada to NC in 1998 the desire to become an expert nurse and leader at WakeMed, Raleigh NC was evident.
 The move between health care systems was a challenge and increased her drive to become more involved in leadership and operations.
 Shortly after starting her career she had developed a unique set of skills as a clinically trained administrator.
 Advancing further in health care she moved into acute care management to develop more long-term strategies for change and advanced her education.
 Moving back to Canada to learn the health care system was another exciting challenge that helped her master critical lines of communication between front line staff, administration and the communities.